 Speculation - Traders also use forwards for speculation to profit from favourable currency rate movements in future.

-The futures market and the forwards market differ on a few fundamental factors.
+The futures market and the currency forwards market differ on a few fundamental factors.
 Here are a few significant areas of distinction.

 2. Counterparty Risk Since it is a guaranteed market, there is no counterparty risk in the futures market.
 As was already explained, the clearing organisation guarantees every deal made on the currency futures exchange.
 Technical counterparty risk exists in the currency forward market since it is an OTC market.
 The fact that huge banks and organisations are all involved makes this risk more hypothetical than actual.

 4. Underlying Requirement You can take forward cover only against an underlying open currency position.
 Either a foreign currency payment or a foreign currency receivable should exist.
 The market for currency futures does not have such restrictions.
-You can also have a stake in futures based on your opinion of the dollar, the pound, or the euro.
+You can also have a stake in futures based on your opinion of the dollar, the pound, or the Euro.

 5. Delivery Vs Cash Settlement Although you may use the forward market for currency and the currency futures market to manage your currency risk, the forward market is a delivery market, meaning that all transactions must result in the delivery or purchase of actual dollars.
 On the other hand, all transactions on the currency futures market are paid in cash.
 As a result, trading in currency futures is simpler.

 Here’s a quick comparison between currency forward futures and the currency forward market.
-Here’s a table capturing the noteworthy points.

-Feature | Currency Futures Market | Forward Market |
+Feature | Currency Future Market | Forward Market |

 ---|---|---|

-Exchange | Exchange-traded | Over-the-counter (OTC) |
+Exchange | Exchange-traded | Over the counter (OTC) |

-Clearing | Guaranteed by clearinghouse | No central clearing |
+Clearing | Guaranteed by the clearinghouse | No central clearing |

 Contract size | Smaller | Larger |